redhat-openshift-ecosystem/certification-releases/4.9/ga/troubleshooting.md

 > Use GitHub SSH URL or set .gitconfig to enforce SSH

 ## <a id="multiple-registries"></a>Add access to multiple container registries.
 If you are leveraging multiple container registries you will likely need to provide credentials for each.
-The sample script below can be modified to accommadate X number of registries
+The sample script below can be modified to accommodate X number of registries

 This issue is most often seen in the Digest Pinning task and the Build Index task.
 If you are seeing errors indicating registry access issues, the following might resolve it.